nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Lion and the Lamb
+  - title: Give thanks to the Lord
-    video: rT-HulZ6TQA
+    video: gUH_NzfRmbs
-  - video: 2zM9nuRQ7ZQ
+  - video: 1PIBGxNhoqQ
-    title: Way Maker
+    title: Can't stop Your love
-  - video: kPv4vnW6X-Q
+  - video: 3SZnQfALk8U
-    title: In Christ alone
+    title: No longer slaves
-  - video: qT6czqPgJ5s
+  - video: abydasmEBNU
-    title: Your grace is enough
+    title: Be Thou my vision
 sermon:
-  video: FdtCBeEdbPo
+  video: D8mI1xIy_Ec
   islive: false
-  title: Livestream - 4th October 2020
+  title: The Risk Factor
-  intro: Our Sunday morning service was livestreamed at 10.30am and included a
+  intro: Life is not predictable and change is never easy.
+In this week's
-    video message from Gavin Calver, CEO of the Evangelical Alliance.
-The stream itself starts at 13:30 into the video.
+    message, Louise reminds us that we are called to live by faith, not by fear, and challenges us to consider where we may need to take a risk and trust in God.
 ---